skrapkam/samchang/src/projects/ladder/reroute/index.md

 **Align with the main user objective**

 We know that at this stage, the quote is top of mind for users.
 While our goal here is to redirect them to our partners, we still have to present them a quote.
-This doesn’t necessarily mean, however, that we have to use our existing quote page (more on this later).
+This doesn't necessarily mean, however, that we have to use our existing quote page (more on this later).

 ### Identifying the design solutions